-Since December 2017, the Tennessee Department of Health has identified an increase in hepatitis A cases in the state, primarily in Davidson County, many of which are tied to a large multi-state outbreak that began in early 2017.
+The Tennessee Department of Health has identified an increase in hepatitis A cases across the state, many of which are tied to a large multi-state outbreak that began in early 2017.

 TDH is working with local health officials and other partners to respond to this outbreak.
 Those considered at high risk for hepatitis A infection in this outbreak include people who abuse drugs, people experiencing homelessness and men who have sex with men.
 Notably, this outbreak has had a high hospitalization rate among those infected with hepatitis A.

 Hepatitis A can be prevented by a safe and effective vaccine.
 People who believe they have been exposed to hepatitis A or are experiencing homelessness, use injection or non-injection drugs, are men who have sex with men or had contact with someone who has hepatitis A should contact a health care provider about hepatitis A vaccine.

 To reduce the risk of hepatitis A transmission, people who have not received two doses of hepatitis A vaccine may ask their health care provider for protection.
 Additionally, always wash your hands with soap and water after going to the bathroom, after changing diapers and before preparing meals for yourself and others.

 Hepatitis A is a contagious, vaccine-preventable liver infection that is spread in the feces of infected people.
 People most at risk for hepatitis A infection in this current outbreak include those experiencing homelessness, people who use drugs recreationally and close contacts of these groups.
 Men who have sex with men are also at risk.
 Individuals with hepatitis A infection can be contagious for two weeks before and one week after they show symptoms.